-One area of detail on MetaVR’s NTC database is the virtual Tiefort City.
-This site is one of nine mock urban training villages at NTC.
+One important area of detail is the replica of Tiefort City MOUT site, one of nine mock urban training villages at NTC.
 Located near the Tiefort Mountain in the Mojave Desert, the village is the largest urban training ground at NTC for preparing troops for combat in a desert setting.

 MetaVR’s virtual Tiefort City MOUT site contains several high-resolution site-specific models.
 The mobile MOUT structure models were custom created for this virtual MOUT site; these models were based on perspectiveless digital photographs of actual mobile MOUT structures at Tiefort City built by Anteon.
 The models were created in a third party modeling program and converted to MetaVR’s model format.
 The virtual mobile MOUT structures have articulated doors that can be set in various states.
 The virtual site also has models of other cultural elements such as barriers, gas tanks, power generators, portable toilets, surveillance cameras; these models too were modeled from on-location photographs.
 All models are in MetaVR’s model format.

-The comparison images below show a photograph of an actual mobile MOUT unit on the left and the MetaVR model on the right.
+The comparison images below are of a photograph of an actual mobile MOUT unit on the left and a VRSG screenshot with the MetaVR model of the unit on the right.

 MetaVR’s virtual NTC at Fort Irwin is available as part of the Southwest US region of CONUS++ 3D terrain, available to all MetaVR customers who are on active VRSG software maintenance and are US Government agencies or contractors (for official use only).
 For US-domestic use only, not available for export.
 The terrain is provided in MetaVR's round-earth terrain format and will only run with a valid VRSG version 6.0 or greater software license with valid software maintenance.